MeixianWang2/SP-500-TweetIDs/README.md

 •	I will be continuously maintaining this database for the foreseeable future, and I will be uploading new data on a weekly basis.

 •	here may be a few hours of missing data due to technical difficulties.
 We have done our best to recover as many Tweets from those time frames by using Twitter’s search API.

-•	We will keep a running summary of basic statistics as we upload data in each new release.

 •	The file SP500_companies.csv contains the SP500 company list and thier twitter account that we tracked in our data collection.